jbcodeforce/flink-studies/docs/techno/ccloud-flink.md

 confluent flink quickstart --name my-flink-sql --max-cfu 10 --region us-west-2 --cloud aws
 ```

-For study and demonstration there is a read-only catalog named `examples` with database called `marketplace` which is a data generator in SQL tables in memory.
+For study and demonstration purpose, there is a read-only catalog named [`examples`](https://docs.confluent.io/cloud/current/flink/reference/example-data.html) with database called `marketplace` which is a data generator in SQL tables in memory.

-Set the namespace for queries using:
+Set the namespace for future query work using:

 ```sql
 use catalog examples;